 - 1. Devise an extremely short and simple data set that can serve to fuel test cases.
 It should have just a small handful of messages, each with just a few words; their collective contents should be able to test the different aspects of the empirical data collection system (in particular, some words should be repeated, and some not). - 2.
 What built-in library data structures will you use to store the frequency information you'll need to compute the probabilities?
 Express the types of these data structures in the programming language you intend to use (and verify that its library includes those types!).
 Give descriptive names to them so you'll remember what they're for; and write out what the contents of those data structures would be given the data example you wrote out in the previous item. - 3.
-The end goal will be to perform actual classification on messages, based on comparing the probability that a message is spam given the words it contains:
+The end goal will be to perform actual classification on messages, based on comparing the probability that a message is spam given the words ln -s /home/shared/262/lingspam_public/ lingspam and then you can refer to lingspam/bare/ or whatever.